 Showing the first of these – the other party’s legal duty – will require explaining to the court the ways in which the liable party should have behaved.
 For instance, if you are suing another driver after your Maryland car accident, this stage will involve establishing that the other driver had a responsibility to operate their vehicle in a way that did not endanger those around them.
 If you are claiming that the liable party is a local government, either because they failed to properly maintain their roads or because they created or ignored some other hazard, you will have to prove that they were supposed to address the problem that caused your accident.

-The second point that a skilled Maryland car accident lawyer will work to prove is that the defendant breached their duty in some way.
+The second point that a skilled Maryland personal injury lawyer will work to prove is that the defendant breached their duty in some way.
 This may involve proving that the other driver engaged in reckless behavior or that a liable car part manufacturer failed to ensure the quality of the defective product that caused your accident.
 The third element that must be proven is causation; in other words, it must be established that the behavior of the defendant directly caused the harm you experienced.
 The final point essentially involves providing proof of the damages you incurred; this could include copies of medical bills, evidence of lost wages, or other documentation.

 While some of these points may seem like no-brainers, establishing them to the satisfaction of a judge or jury can be quite difficult in many cases.
 To help your chances, your attorney should be able to present expert testimony, compile physical evidence, and take any other steps required to prove your case and ensure that you come out victorious.